J. King

 ];

-/** @var array A List of canonical encoding names DOMDocument does not understand, with liases to labels it does understand */
+/** @var array A List of canonical encoding names DOMDocument does not understand, with aliases to labels it does understand */

 const ENCODING_ALIAS_MAP = [